katiejots/clojurebridge-openshift/README.md

     git remote add openshift ssh://0123456789abcdef01234567@clojureapp-yourdomain.rhcloud.com/~/git/clojureapp.git/

 .
 There are three changes to make to the code to run the app on OpenShift.
 Firstly, open _project.clj_ and change the value for _:main_ from _global-growth.core_ to _global-growth.web_.
-This makes _web.clj_ the place Clojure looks for a main method when you issue the command `lein run`.
+This makes _web.clj_ the place Clojure looks for a main function when you issue the command `lein run`.

 .
 Next, open *src/global_growth/web.clj*.
 At the top of the file, add a require statement for Jetty like this:

     [ring.adapter.jetty :as jetty]

+Your require block should now look something like this:

+    (ns global-growth.web
+      (:require [global-growth.core :as api]
+                [compojure.core :refer [defroutes GET]]
+                [compojure.handler :refer [site]]
+                [hiccup.core :as hiccup]
+                [hiccup.page :as page]
+                [hiccup.form :as form],
+                [ring.adapter.jetty :as jetty]))

 .
 Finally, at the very bottom of _web.clj_, add the following code: